Capture a Panoramic View of Your Relationship

-Relationship Panoramic is designed and validated to assess the relationship health and strengths of individuals and couples 21 years and older who are in intimate long-term relationships for at least 12 months.
+Relationship Panoramic Inventory is designed and validated to assess the relationship health and strengths of couples 21 years and older who are in intimate long-term relationships for at least 12 months.

 There is no maximum limit for how long a couple has been together.
 As you see from the statistics below, we studied couples with average relationship length of 10 years and up to 42 years.